kngjnssy/fun-assembler/README.md

 clone and type:

-- "python3 assembler.py test/Add.asm" - to run the basic version.
+- "python3 assembler.py test/Add.asm" - to run the basic version with functions and loops.
 - "python3 fun_assembler.py test/Add.asm" - to run the (not entirely pure) functional approach.
 - "python3 shorter_fun.py test/Add.asm" - for the (not entirely pure) even shorter (via composing functions) approach.